"Our Favorite Things" Video Series – Faculty AI Discernment

 An Openness to AI with Discernment as Key

-Interviewee: Dr. Richard Povinelli, Professor of Electrical and Computer Engineering.
+Interviewee: Dr. Richard Povinelli, Professor of Electrical and Computer Engineering, College of Engineering

 Dr. Povinelli discusses his openness to students trying generative technology in his classroom while maintaining a focus on supporting their discernment of its use and impact on their learning.